icann/octo-039-040-v2/Notes on upcoming revisions.md

 # OCTO-040

-Section 6, paragraph 3 (before the bulleted list), remove "that you can fully trust that the transactions in the blockchain, and" because it is redundant.
+Section 6, paragraph 3 (before the bulleted list): remove "that you can fully trust that the transactions in the blockchain, and" because it is redundant.

+Section 8, paragraph 3: replace *sidechain* with *independent chain* (three times).
+Apparently the blockchain ecosystem cannot agree on a single definition for "sidechain", but generally agrees that an "independent chain" is one that has no relationship with any other blockchain.